tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 }
 ```

-* The answer is yes, because we're not using SafeMath.

-* This function would allow us to send tokens without having balance and would cause the hacker's balance to increase to the maximum value that `uint` allowed.
+* This function would allow us to send tokens without having a balance and would cause the hacker's balance to increase to the maximum value that `uint` allowed.

 At the top of the contract add the`SafeMath` import and use the safemath `uint` alias.